Atlantic White Cedar Swamp Trail

 The Trail Head

-As mentioned in the overview, the trail head is easily viewable from the parking lot and can be found on the west side of the Marconi Station Site at the very beginning of the parking lot.
+As mentioned in the overview, the trail head for the Atlantic White Cedar Swamp Trail is easily viewable from the parking lot and can be found on the west side of the Marconi Station Site at the very beginning of the parking lot.
 You will find a couple of signs at the trail head that are useful.
 The first signifies that no pets are allowed on this trail.
 Please leave your pets at home, as you don’t want them to accidentally end up in the swamp.

-Secondly, acknowledges that the Cape Cod hiking trail is tick infested.
-Therefore, we recommend that you wear long pants to avoid taking home any unwanted friends.
+Secondly, a sign acknowledges that this Cape Cod hiking trail is tick infested.
+Therefore, we recommend that you wear long pants to avoid taking home any unwanted friends, and be sure to do good a tick check!

 Finally, there is a box full of trail guides.
 While this trail is a simple loop, we recommend that you take a trail guide in case you get lost or put off the trail.